home | research | publications | CV | blog

 • and continuing to collaborate colleagues in South Africa, both at the Africa Health Research Institute site in Somkhele, KwaZulu-Natal and the MRC/Wits Agincourt site in Mpumalanga.

 I completed my doctoral studies in the department of Social and Behavioral Sciences (née Society, Human Development and Health) at the Harvard Chan School in May 2013.
-I have a Masters degree in Public Health from the University of Cape Town.
-I have also worked on the cost-effectiveness of antiretroviral treatment for UNAIDS in Geneva, Switzerland and for the Desmond Tutu HIV Centre in Cape Town, South Africa.
+I have a Masters degree in Public Health from the University of Cape Town (2004-06).
+I worked on the cost-effectiveness of antiretroviral treatment for UNAIDS in Geneva, Switzerland (2007-08) and for the Desmond Tutu HIV Centre in Cape Town, South Africa (2004-06).

-Prior to working in Public Health I completed degrees in Economics at the University of Warwick (BSc) and McGill University (MA) and spent two years working for the Health practice of NERA in London, England.
+Prior to working in Public Health I completed degrees in Economics at the University of Warwick (BSc; 1996-99) and McGill University (MA; 2001-03) and spent two years working for the Health practice of NERA in London, England (1999-2001).

 Over four years during my doctoral studies, I worked as a lab assistant in the Instructional Computing Facility at HSPH.
 In this capacity I have spent time assisting numerous masters and doctoral students and postdoctoral fellows to conceptualize and realize statistical analyses for their projects, including many theses.
 This has honed my skills working in Stata and SAS, as well as my ability to work with others generate an analytic plan based on their needs.